Peacock Theatre: Former theatres

 A theatre has stood on the site since the 17th century.
 Known as Gibbon's Tennis Court, or the Vere Street Theatre.
 Mrs Hughes became the first (identified) woman to tread the boards of a London theatre, on 8 December 1660, in a performance of Othello.
 The company left the theatre in 1663 and there is no record of further plays at the theatre.
 The building was finally destroyed by fire in 1809.

 At the beginning of the 20th century, the creation of Aldwych and Kingsway, linking High Holborn and Aldwych, destroyed a number of established London playhouses and the site between Portugal Street and Sardinia Street became available.
-New York-based theatre impresario Oscar Hammerstein I (the grandfather of Oscar Hammerstein II) commissioned Bertie Crewe to build a new theatre in the Beaux-Arts style.
+A New York-based theatre impresario, Oscar Hammerstein I, (the grandfather of Oscar Hammerstein II) commissioned Bertie Crewe to build a new theatre in the Beaux-Arts style.
 The theatre opened on 13 November 1911 as the London Opera House.
 It had an approximately 45 ft by 78 ft stage, and a capacity of 2,660.

-As an opera house, it found it difficult to attract audiences from the Royal Opera House, and from 1914 to 1915 the house became the National Theatre of England.
+The London Opera House opened with the first performance in England of Quo Vadis? by Jean Nouguès.
+Other novelties were Massenet's Don Quichotte and The Children of Don, by T. E. Ellis (otherwise Lord Howard de Walden), and Joseph Holbrooke, both of whom, according to one critic, "showed a want of perception of stage requirements fatal to the success of the work".
+Revivals of old Italian operas such as Norma, William Tell, and La favorita proved unsuccessful, as did productions of French operas, including several more by Massenet.
+The Stage Year Book commented, "Londoners have practically no curiosity concerning operatic novelties or fresh artists, and they have never shown any predilection for the works of Massenet, on whom Mr Hammerstein so greatly relied".